langgenius/dify-docs/en/advanced/datasets/README.md

 * ...

 {% hint style="info" %}
-**Practice**: If your company wants to build an AI customer service assistant based on existing knowledge bases and product documentation, you can upload the documents to a knowledge in Dify and create a conversational application.
+**Practice**: If your company wants to build an AI customer service assistant based on existing knowledge bases and product documentation, you can upload the documents to a knowledge base in Dify and create a conversational application.
 This might have taken you several weeks in the past and been difficult to maintain continuously.
 {% endhint %}

 ### Knowledge and Documents